bernard357/green-button/README.md

 ![7-pushes](docs/7-pushes.png)

-### Feedback: Help!
+## Feedback: Help!
 This is not working as expected

 Of course, it would have been too easy otherwise.
 As an engineer, you expect some brain activity and creativity, right?
 Please check in sequence the transmission chain to spot the culprit, and fix it.

-### Feedback: This does provide a comprehensive demonstration in 25 minutes or less.
+## Feedback: This does provide a comprehensive demonstration in 25 minutes or less.
 Awesome

 Good news :-)  After the demonstration, destroy cloud resources with: `python -m plumbery fittings.yaml destroy` and bring the precious button with you.

 We are glad to receive contributions and comments via GitHub.
-Thanks for cloning this repository and for the submission of your next pull requests.
+Thanks for cloning this repository and for the submission of your next pull request.